jmglov/hw-drs/README.md

 }
 ```

-The function then publishes the aggregates to an SNS topic called `hw-drw-aggregates`, to which an SQS queue called `hw-drw-aggregates` is subscribed.
-The SNS message also triggers a Lambda function called `hw-drw-writer`, which reads each datapoint from a DynamoDB table called `hw-drw-reporting`, increments it by the number of events in the datapoint, then writes it back.
+The function then publishes the aggregates to an SNS topic called `hw-drs-aggregates`, to which an SQS queue called `hw-drs-aggregates` is subscribed.
+The SNS message also triggers a Lambda function called `hw-drs-writer`, which reads each datapoint from a DynamoDB table called `hw-drs-reporting`, increments it by the number of events in the datapoint, then writes it back.
 The fact that there is only one thing writing to the database at a time means that we will never have a race condition which could lead to inconsistencies in our data.

 ## Setup